fxchen/frankc/2014 November/application-churn.md

-# "Why Your App Get Deleted…" Behavioral Antipatterns for Product Design
+# "Why Your App Got Deleted…" Behavioral Antipatterns for Product Design

 Notice how many the apps on your phone don't get used.